Dummy (TV series)

-Dummy is an American series created by Cody Heller that debuted on Quibi on April 20, 2020.
+Dummy is an American comedy television series created by Cody Heller that debuted on Quibi on April 20, 2020.
 The series is based on a real life experience between Heller and her partner Dan Harmon, in which she discovered that he had a sex doll.
 The series was originally developed as a television pilot, but the script was rewritten as a film and then split into less than 10-minute episodes to fit into the concept of Quibi.